-D.C. voting guide: What to know about early voting, mail-in ballots
+D.C. voting guide: What to know about voting on Election Day

 When is the election and what is on the ballot in the District?

 The general election is Nov.
-3, and in-person early voting begins Oct.
-27. In addition to the presidential contest between Democrat Joe Biden and Republican Donald Trump, several D.C.
+3. In addition to the presidential contest between Democrat Joe Biden and Republican Donald Trump, several D.C.
 Council and other local races will be on the ballot, as well as an initiative on whether to decriminalize the use of psychedelic plants, including “magic mushrooms.”

 Confused by the crowded at-large D.C.
 Council race?
 Here’s where the candidates stand on key issues.

-Where can I vote in-person early?
-And where can I vote on Election Day?
+Where can I vote on Election Day?

-The list of early-voting centers can be found here.
-Each ward has multiple voting locations that will be open Oct.
-27 through Nov.
-2 from 8:30 a.m. to 7 p.m.

 Ninety-five vote centers will be open from 7 a.m. to 8 p.m. on Election Day.
 The full list of those can be found here.